AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Method

 \textbf{\textit{Ethics Statement:}} As we used publicly accessible data without any direct interactions with individuals, this work did not require institutional review board approval.
 However, we took careful attention in managing and presenting our data and followed the ethical practices in social media research by removing deleted or removed content and paraphrasing social media content quoted as examples.

-\subsection{Data Source and Collection}
+\subsubsection{Data Source and Collection:}

-We collected data over a two-year period, from December 2022 to December 2024, based on the release date of ChatGPT (November 30, 2022)~\cite{ChatGPT_launch}.
-To curate related content discussing LLM for health, we used a combination of keywords adapted from existing literature~\cite{chang2024survey, liu2023summary, who_healthTopics, dreisbach2019systematic}, including LLM-relevant keywords such as \textit{``language model''} and \textit{``ChatGPT''}, and health and symptom terms such as \textit{``well-being''}, \textit{``drug''}, and \textit{``tingling''}.
+We collected public narratives in English over a two-year period, from December 2022 to December 2024, based on the release date of ChatGPT (November 30, 2022)~\cite{ChatGPT_launch}.
+To curate related content discussing LLM for health, we used a combination of health- and LLM-related keywords with an `OR' operator within a category and an `AND' operator across, ensuring each item contains at least one LLM-relevant keyword (e.g., \textit{``language model''} or \textit{``ChatGPT''}) and at least one health and symptom term (e.g., \textit{``well-being''}, \textit{``drug''}, or \textit{``tingling''}).
 The complete keyword list can be found in Appendix~\ref{appendix:keywords}.
+These keyword was adapted from search strategies in existing review studies and WHO-listed health topic words~\cite{liu2023summary, who_healthTopics, patel2025systematic}.
+For instance, \citet{patel2025systematic} used \textit{`Generative AI/GenAI/Large Language Models''} as the search terms for systematic reviews.
 After several rounds of sanity checks by the authors, keywords were refined by removing ones that over-introduced false positives.
 For example, `gemini' was replaced with `google gemini' to avoid confusion with the word `gemini' in astronomy.
-In total, we collected 57,611 items of articles, posts, and videos.
-The data sizes for each sources are presented in Table~\ref{table:data}.
+In total, we collected 62,783 items of articles, posts, and videos.
+The data size for each source is presented in Table~\ref{table:data}.
 Specifically, data from each discourse channel was collected as follows:

-\begin{itemize} \item \textbf{News:} News articles were extracted from extended versions of the \texttt{NELA-GT}~\cite{gruppi2021nela} and \texttt{NELA-Local}~\cite{horne2022nela} datasets using the same collection pipelines, which include articles published by U.S. national and local news media outlets.
-We limited media outlets to ones that are deemed as reliable mainstream sources or mixed reliable sources based on the Media Bias Fact Check (MBFC)~\cite{bmfc}, an independent resource maintained by researchers and journalists to evaluate the bias and credibility of media sources.
+\begin{itemize}[leftmargin=1.1em] \item \textbf{News:} News articles were extracted from extended versions of the \texttt{NELA-GT}~\cite{gruppi2021nela} and \texttt{NELA-Local}~\cite{horne2022nela} datasets using the same collection pipelines, which include articles published by U.S. national and local news media outlets.
+We limited media outlets to those deemed reliable mainstream sources or mixed reliable sources, based on the Media Bias Fact Check (MBFC)~\cite{bmfc}, an independent resource maintained by researchers and journalists to evaluate the bias and credibility of media sources.
+The goal is to exclude fringe news without standard editorial oversight.

 \item \textbf{Research Press:} Research press release data was collected from the \texttt{EurekAlert}~\cite{EurekAlert} news-release distribution operated by the American Association for the Advancement of Science.
 EurekAlert hosts press releases produced by organizations that engage in all disciplines of scientific research, such as universities, medical centers, and government agencies.